Contract automation

 1) Legal Teams

-Legal experts are at the core of the defense of the organization, but instead of spending most of their time on the job, they waste time on activities that do not necessarily require legal skills.
+Legal experts are at the core of the organization, but instead of spending most of their time on the job, they waste time on activities that do not necessarily require legal skills.

 According to Gartner, lawyers in corporate departments spend nearly 25%–40% of their time on activities such as drafting, approvals, or monitoring deadlines.